 HTTP redirect allows a service to redirect a request to another URL.
 Among other things, this enables Redfish resources to alias areas of the data model.

-· All Redfish Clients shall correctly handle HTTP redirect.
+All Redfish Clients shall correctly handle HTTP redirect.

-NOTE: Refer to the Security clause for security implications of HTTP Redirect
+NOTE: Refer to the Security clause for security implications of HTTP Redirect indicated by the media type.

 6.1.4.
 Media types